Design

 10 practical UI/UX tips to improve your sign-up forms

-Check out this list of top 10 mistakes that people make when designing sign-up forms and follow the UI tips to avoid them.
+Check out this list of top 10 mistakes people make when designing sign-up forms and follow the UI tips to avoid them.

 1. Don’t ask too much